Martin Dahlin: International career

-In 1988, he became the second afro Swedish player to represent Sweden.
-He was part of the Swedish national team which finished third in the 1994 FIFA World Cup, scoring four goals in the tournament.
-He also participated in the team which reached the semifinals of UEFA Euro 1992.
+Dahlin earned 66 caps for the Sweden men's national team.
+He was in the Sweden men's national team that finished third in the 1994 FIFA World Cup, scoring four goals in the tournament.
+He also was in the team that reached the semifinals of UEFA Euro 1992.

 Retirement

-Dahlin officially lives in Monaco.
+Dahlin legally lives in Monaco.
 He lends his name to a clothing line.
 He speaks three languages – Swedish, English and German.

 Dahlin became a sports agent working for former teammate Roger Ljung's sport agency Roger Ljung Promotion AB.
 He has since formed his own agency called MD Management.
 He represents Ola Toivonen, Guillermo Molins, Markus Rosenberg, Jonas Olsson, Behrang Safari and Pontus Jansson.